 Volunteers who have completed the Safe Environment workshop must complete the on-line renewal process annually.
+Anyone who has not received a face to face training must take the live course to maintain compliance.
 More information about Safe Environment requirements can be found on the school website.